mitranim/sublime-gox/readme.md

   * All keywords and predeclared identifiers are added to auto-completions by default.

-  * Better snippets that don't mess with auto-completion.
+  * Fewer and better snippets that don't mess with the typing flow or regular auto-completions.

-  * Slightly better indentation rules that more closely match `gofmt`.
+  * Slightly better indentation rules, optimized for typing.

+  * Type keywords (`type`, `interface`, etc.) are scoped differently from type names.

 Current shortcomings (?):